 Pulmonary/ICU Should be consulted for clinical deterioration Mental Health Many patients in isolation may experience worsening of their underlying psychiatric illness and Psychiatric Urgent consult needed in patients expressing suicidal ideation, hallucination, psychosis, or agitation.
-Care Consult for other non-emergent issues: depression, anxiety Ensure at least PHQ-2 (if not PHQ-9, GAD-7) are administered within 3 days of admission and weekly thereafter Consider video/telephone consult, if needed Palliative care Early involvement for patients with significant frailty, elderly, difficulty with iADLs, ADLs to assess goals of care Prolonged ICU stay Emotional, spiritual and symptomatic support at the end of life for family/patient Ethical decision-making Consider video/telephone consult, if needed For SNF or Outpatient assistance Email COVIDPalliativeCare@mednet.ucla.edu or page the team at 89552 Cardiology For ICU patients, obtain TTE as needed Monitor for CAD, cardiomyopathy with labs as above Neurology Scattered case reports and autopsy findings suggest that COVID-19 patients may uncommonly develop two neurologic complications that can exacerbate respiratory difficulty and cause inability to wean from a ventilator: A) Guillain-Barre syndrome - peripheral autoimmune disorder causing weakness/paralysis of all limbs and respiratory muscles; B) Bickerstaff's encephalitis - inflammation of the brainstem, including disruption of centers for respiratory drive.
-To screen grossly for these conditions in patients with difficulty weaning, look for: 1) Weakness of all 4 limbs with reduced/absent reflexes 2) Severely impaired ability to move the eyes Because presence of these signs might herald a change in management, or altered (CNS dosing) of COVID-19 trial drugs, for more detailed screening and for management recommendations, please consult Neurology.
-Addiction Assess substance use history medicine Consult in patients with history of opioid, methamphetamine or cocaine use disorders meanome Consider video/telephone consult, if needed Chaplain, Should not see patient in person rabbi, spiritual May provide support for psychosocial, spiritual and existential suffering in patients with a life-limiting or life-threatening illness services
+Care Consult for other non-emergent issues: depression, anxiety Ensure at least PHQ-2 (if not PHQ-9, GAD-7) are administered within 3 days of admission and weekly thereafter Consider the phase account if provided in the phase of the phase of Consider video/telephone consult, il needed Palliative care Early involvement for patients with significant frailty, elderly, difficulty with iADLs, ADLs to assess goals of care Prolonged ICU stay Emotional, spiritual and symptomatic support at the end of life for family/patient Ethical decision marking Eulical deusion-making Consider video/delaphone consult if needed Cardialagy For SNF or Outpatient assistance Email COVIDPalliativeCare@mednet.ucla.edu or page the team at 89552 Cardiology For ICU patients, obtain 11E as needed Monitor for CAD, cardionryopathy with labs as above Neurology Scattered case reports and autopsy findings suggest that COVID-19 patients may uncommonly develop two neurologic complications that can exacerbate respiratory difficulty and cause inability to wean from a ventilator: A) Guillain-Barre syndrome - peripheral autoimmune disorder causing weakness/paralysis of all limbs and respiratory muscles; B) Bickerstaff's encephalitis - inflammation of the brainstem, including disruption of centers for respiratory drive.
+To screen grossly for these conditions in patients with difficulty weaning, look for: 1) Weakness of all 4 limbs with reduced/absent reflexes 2) Severely impaired ability to move the eyes screening and for management recommendations, please consult Neurology.
+Addiction Assess substance use history medicine Consult in patients with history of opioid, methamphetamine or cocaine use disorders Consider video/telephone consult, if needed Chaplain, Should not see patient in person rabbi, spiritual May provide support for psychosocial, spiritual and existential suffering in patients with a life-limiting or life-threatening illness services

-Section 5.
+Section 4.
 Discharging patients home/to SNFs